 Seeing a psychologist may be a new decision for you, or something you have been considering for a while.
-In either instance, it is understandable that you may have a number of thoughts and feelings about making your first appointment, We have provided some information here that we hope will help you feel more informed about the process, however if you have any questions you are welcome to contact us and speak to us personally.
+In either instance, it is understandable that you may have a number of thoughts and feelings about making your first appointment.
+I have provided some information here that I hope will help you feel more informed about the process, however if you have any questions you are welcome to contact me and speak to me personally.

 What happens during the first session?

-During the first couple of sessions your psychologist will take a thorough history.
-This is to help us gain a clearer picture of the issues affecting you, and how we may be able to assist.
-It also gives you a chance to see whether you feel comfortable with the psychologist, which is very important when embarking on a therapeutic journey, before proceeding with further treatment.
+During the first couple of sessions I will take a thorough history.
+This is to help me gain a clearer picture of the issues affecting you, and how I may be able to assist.
+It also gives you a chance to see whether you feel comfortable proceeding with further treatment.

-Our overall aim is to assist you in gaining a deeper understanding and awareness of the issues affecting you.
+The overall aim is to assist you in gaining a deeper understanding and awareness of the issues affecting you.
 This may include looking more closely at particular aspects of your past, key relationships or significant life events.
-We are interested in the underlying causes of your feelings, thoughts and behaviours.
-When we have a clearer understanding of what is going on, this can provide clarity and relief, as well as enabling you to make more informed choices and implement positive changes.
+I am interested in the underlying causes of your feelings, thoughts and behaviours.
+When you have a clearer understanding of what is going on, this can provide clarity and relief, as well as enabling you to make more informed choices and implement positive changes.

 Therapy is not about providing advice, although at times it may be appropriate to explore and discuss options.
 Generally it is a collaborative process in which you will be actively involved.